mako-framework/docs/03_command_line/02_custom_commands.md

 	$this->write('<bg_green><black>Hello, World</black><yellow>!<yellow></bg_green>');

-Tags can also be escaped by prepending them with a backlash.
+Tags can also be escaped by prepending them with a backslash.

 	$this->write('\<blue>Hello, World\</blue>');